 - The loan may be assigned to a professional collection agency and all costs associated will be assessed to the borrower and added to the balance when placed with the agency

 - The loan may be assigned to the United States Department of Education

 If you are unable to make your scheduled monthly payments for any reason, contact Student Debt Management at 303-315-1828 as soon as possible.

 Delinquent tuition accounts for prior semesters are referred to Student Debt Management.
-If accounts are not paid in full, a 20% internal collection fee will be assessed on the unpaid balance.
-This is in addition to the 1.75% service charge per month all past due accounts are subject to.
+This is in addition to the monthly 1% service charge and late payment charge subject to all past due accounts.
 If your account is referred to a third party agency, you must pay any collection costs and attorney fees allowed by the Uniform Consumer Credit Code.

 No transcripts will be issued until the bill is paid in full

 Service charges of 1% per month will continue to be assessed